Abovyan: Culture

 Abovyan has a cultural palace, a public library and a community creative centre for children and teenagers.
 The town is also home to a museum dedicated to the brotherhood and friendship between the Armenian and Russian nations, opened in 1982.
 The recently renovated theatre of Abovyan has a regular schedule of theatrical shows.

 Abovyan day is celebrated every year in mid October.

 The town had a cinema in Soviet times, which has since been converted into a shopping centre.

 In 2022, it was announced that Abovyan will be the destination from which to view and visit the World's Largest Statute of Jesus Christ to be erected on Mt.
 Hatis, accessible by road and aerial lift cable cars estimated to be completed in 2025.
 In the process of construction, an ancient fortress was discovered in the top of Mt.
 Hatis.

 Transportation

-Being located just northeast of Yerevan, Abovyan is connected with capital city with buses and minibuses that are in service 24 hours a day.
+Being located just northeast of Yerevan, Abovyan is connected with capital city with buses and minibuses.
 The H-1 Road connects Abovyan with Yerevan, while the M-4 Motorway connects the town with the rest of Armenia.

-Being a satellite town of the capital Yerevan, Abovyan is connected with the capital city with public vans, locally-known as marshrutka.
-These vehicles are mainly Russian-made GAZelle vans with 13 seats, having regular trips between the two cities throughout the day.
+Being a satellite town of the capital Yerevan, Abovyan is connected with the capital city with public modern buses, made in China.